Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

 \begin{definition}[Model Parameter Difference (MPD)] Given any two models $\Theta_1$ and $\Theta_2$ fine-tuned on self-instruct datasets $D_1$ and $D_2$ respectively, from the same base model $\Theta_B$, let MPD be the function $f_\textsf{MPD}:\Theta \times \Theta \rightarrow \mathbb{R}_{\geq 0}$ s.t.

 Here, $\mathbf{w}(\Theta_{j,i}),~\forall j \in \{1,2\}$ is $\Theta_j$'s $i\textsuperscript{th}$ parameter. \end{definition}

 The smaller the MPD score, the closer the fine-tuned models are in the parameter space.
 Fixing \mis\ as the base model $\Theta_B$, and $D_1$ as \malp, we vary $D_2$ as one of \alp,~\orca, and \morca, and observe the corresponding MPD scores.
-We normalize the MPD scores with the maximum observed score across all three models for a fair comparison.
-With $D_2$ as \alp, the MPD score is $0.294$.
-For $D_2$ as Instruct, MPD is $1.0$ and 0.55 when $D_2$ is \orca.
-These scores show a similar trend to DES: for \alp and \malp, the scores are lower, highlighting the similarities in the datasets in the parameter space.
+We normalize the MPD scores with the maximum observed score across all three models for a fair comparison (see Table \ref{tab:mps}).
+MPD shows a similar trend to DES: for \alp\ and \malp, the scores are lower, highlighting the similarities in the datasets in the parameter space.
 We see relatively higher scores for the other pair of models, implying a difference in the dataset pairs.